alibaba/yalantinglibs/website/docs/en/struct_pack/struct_pack_tips.md

 }
 ```

-### Configuration using template parameters
+### config by template parameters

-For example
+This method has the highest priority and requires the configuration to be passed in as a template parameter each time it is serialised.

+Note that the `USE_FAST_VARINT` and `ENCODING_WITH_VARINT` configurations are ineffective here.

 ```cpp
 auto buffer = struct_pack::serialize<struct_pack::DISABLE_ALL_META_INFO>(rect{});
 auto result = struct_pack::deserialize<struct_pack::DISABLE_ALL_META_INFO,rect>(buffer);
 ```

-When both are configured, the template parameter takes precedence over the ADL.

 Currently we do not allow the `DISABLE_ALL_META_INFO` configuration to be enabled with a compatible field.